 All fences shall be maintained in good condition and repair.
 The building inspector shall make determinations in this respect.
+(Ord. of 8-9-99(2))

 Sec.
 14-237.
 General regulations relative to construction of fences.

 The following regulations for the construction of fences shall apply: